maemreyo/starter-templates/README.md

 - **Husky & Lint Staged:** Enforces coding standards through pre-commit hooks and linting focused on staged files.
 - **CHANGELOG Generator & Commitlint:** Simplifies creation and maintenance of changelogs and ensures consistent commit messages.

+> Note: This is the basic configuration, you should develop them by your taste

 **More Templates Coming Soon!**

 We're actively adding more branches to cater to various project types and preferences.
 Your contributions are welcome!